MicrosoftDocs/win32/desktop-src/FWP/wmi/nettcpipprov/cim-protocolendpoint.md

 ---
-Description: A communication point from which data can be sent or received. ms.assetid: 2e99bcb6-3fa1-4263-90a2-db702af50da8
+description: A communication point from which data can be sent or received. ms.assetid: 2e99bcb6-3fa1-4263-90a2-db702af50da8
 title: CIM\_ProtocolEndpoint class